codepath/android_guides/Repeating-Periodic-Tasks.md

 handler.removeCallbacks(runnableCode);
 ```

-Note that with a `Handler`, the `Runnable` executes in `UIThread` so you can safely update the user interface within the runnable code block. see [this handler post](http://www.mopri.de/2010/timertask-bad-do-it-the-android-way-use-a-handler/) and [this other handler post](http://androidtrainningcenter.blogspot.in/2013/12/handler-vs-timer-fixed-period-execution.html) for reference.
+Note that with a `Handler`, the `Runnable` executes in `UIThread` by default so you can safely update the user interface within the runnable code block.
+See [this handler post](http://www.mopri.de/2010/timertask-bad-do-it-the-android-way-use-a-handler/) and [this other handler post](http://androidtrainningcenter.blogspot.in/2013/12/handler-vs-timer-fixed-period-execution.html) for reference.

+Refer to our [[threads and handlers guide|Managing-Threads-and-Custom-Services#handler-and-loopers]] for a more advanced breakdown.

 ### ScheduledThreadPoolExecutor